 5 facts about alpha-monolaurin

-Monoglycerides are highly effective against pathogens and fortify body defense mechanisms of livestock animals.
+Monoglycerides are highly effective against pathogens and fortify body defence mechanisms of livestock animals.
 Specifically alpha-monolaurin possesses unique properties, enabling it to stimulate animal health via multiple actions.

 1. Virus control